PRO-2684/gadgets/editio/README.md

 ## 📃 Notes

-I've done my best to make undo/redo history work as similar to VSCode as possible.
-However, there are still some minor differences.
+I've done my best to make Editio work as similar to VSCode as possible.
+However, there are still some minor differences:

+- Editio **always** closes brackets and quotes, while VSCode can be configured to `languageDefined` or `beforeWhitespace`.
+- Editio **always** deletes and overtypes adjacent closing brackets and quotes, while VSCode only does so when the closing character is automatically inserted.
+- Selections and cursor positions are not kept in the editing history.
+- Editio's fast scroll does not support smooth scrolling.

 Contributions are welcome!